 For strong math majors, the Mathematics Department encourages mathematics research activity (for example, through the Math 489 "research interaction teams") and in some cases graduate coursework in mathematics.
 Students with definite arrangements for such activity while Strauss TAs will be given preference in the spring competition.

-This scholarship, first awarded in 2005, is named after Dan Sweet, a professor in the Mathematics Department who served as director of the applied mathematics program and was for many years recognized as one of the very best teachers in the department.
+This fellowship, originally named Dan Sweet Scholarship, was first awarded in 2005.
+It is named after Dan Sweet, a professor in the Mathematics Department who served as director of the applied mathematics program and was for many years recognized as one of the very best teachers in the department.
 Professor Sweet died in 2004.

 In Fall 2006 this scholarship was renamed the Daniel Sweet Memorial Fellowship.
-It is now administered by the Norbert Wiener Center for Harmonic Analysis and Applications.
+The fellowship is administered by the Norbert Wiener Center for Harmonic Analysis and Applications.

 The John and Sabrina Kontner Endowed Scholarship